ErwinOudG/CareWatchPi/README.md

 and showing the generated alarms on the lcd screen
 and the serial number of the pi is shown on screen

-the github for website where the data is stored and displayed [here](https://github.com/ErwinOudG/CareWatch)
+the github for website where the data is stored and displayed is [here](https://github.com/ErwinOudG/CareWatch)